vanbetteray/conv_svd_by_lfa/README.md

 # SVD_by_LFA
-## Singular value decomposition of convolutional layer by local Fourier analysis.
+## Singular value decomposition of convolutional layers via local Fourier analysis.

 ## Description
 This repository provides an eficient framework for computing the singular values (SVD) and optionally the singular vectors of